devdigital/MapStrap/README.md

 ## Bootstrapping

 With all your mappings defined on your DTOs, you can automatically have MapStrap create all the appropriate AutoMapper mappings by placing the following code as part of your application bootstrapping process.
-You can use AutoMappers instance or static based API.
+You can use AutoMapper's [instance or static based API](https://github.com/AutoMapper/AutoMapper/wiki/Static-and-Instance-API).
 Here we use the instance based API:

 ```csharp
 var config = new MapperConfiguration(